 A sample size of 1800 households was randomly selected using a three-stage stratified cluster sampling design.
 Three strata were used, two for Ajloun and one for Jarash.
-Data for the study was collected using an instrument which was developed based on the WHO NCD stepwise instrument BRFSS instrument and tailored to address study needs and objectives.
-Data was collected during the first two weeks of October 2011.
-Ten teams of trained data collectors participated in data collection through face-to-face interviews assessment and of physical measurements.
+Data for the study was collected using an instrument that was developed based on the WHO NCD stepwise instrument BRFSS instrument and tailored to address study needs and objectives.
+Data were collected during the first two weeks of October 2011.
+Ten teams of trained data collectors participated in data collection through face-to-face interviews and the assessment of physical measurements.
 Data analysis was done using complex sample analysis.